themetalshard/acoustic-radio/README.md

 - Supports M3U file importing/exporting
 - Works on Android 5 to 16
 - ICY metadata for stations
-- URI for quick station adding (Uses acoustic://register?name=test&url=http://url.com&image=http://url.com/image format as an example, only URL entry is required)
+- Browser URI for quick station adding

 > [!NOTE]
 > If you wish to suggest features, feel free to open an issue for the suggestion.